corsairmarks/leader_traits_more_clone_soldiers/mod/README.md

 ### Not Included in "Subtle Polish"

 This mod is intentionally not included in my modpack [Subtle Polish: A Collection of Fixes and Enhancements](https://steamcommunity.com/sharedfiles/filedetails/?id=2522974089) because it is a considerable buff to leaders for empires with Origin: Clone Army.
-It it otherwise fully compatible.
+It is otherwise fully compatible.

 ## Known Issues